 - Letter of recommendation (can be professional or academic).

 Please email this link to your recommender (professional recommendation from a work or internship supervisor is suggested).
 Letter of Recommendation forms can be found here

-- Applications will be reviewed by a selection committee composed of at least 2 Pitt SSW faculty members and 1 staff member.
-Selected applications will be sent to the Center for Victims for consideration.
-Center for Victims staff will select applicants they wish to interview.
+- Applications will be reviewed by faculty from the Pitt SSW faculty and then sent to Center for Victims for consideration.
+Center for Victims staff and research team members will conduct group interviews for selected candidates.

-If there are unfilled positions, rolling applications will be accepted and reviewed: April – July
+If there are unfilled positions, rolling applications will be accepted and reviewed.

 Rolling application and wait list notification: August 15th